Are you interested in deepening your experience as a trust-based funder?

 When it comes to trust-based philanthropy, there’s always room to learn and evolve.

-Even if you’ve explored our most popular resources, or attended an event or two, there’s plenty more to dig into.
+Even if you’ve explored our resources, or attended an event or two, there’s plenty more to dig into.
 We’ve got good news: you don’t have to go it alone.
 There’s a whole community of grantmakers doing this work and sharing their wisdom along the way.

 Here are some ways you can stay connected, get inspired, and deepen your learning: